raspberrypilearning/rainbow-run/en/step_5.md

 <div style="display: flex; flex-wrap: wrap">
 <div style="flex-basis: 200px; flex-grow: 1; margin-right: 15px;">
 In this step, you will create a script that uses the keyboard to control the ball.
-Then add a reset button to respawn your ball at the top of the track.
 </div>
 <div>
 ![The output of step 2.](images/step2-output.png){:width="300px"}